metakeule/dispatch/README.md

 	func main() {

 		// register once the types that we want to use in dispatchers
-		// by passing an instance to dispatch.AddType() dispatch.Register("")
+		// by passing an instance to dispatch.Register() dispatch.Register("")
 		dispatch.Register(I(0))
 		dispatch.Register(3)